Dave Ramsey Calls Out Financial Abuse and Tells Wife to Give Husband 24 Hours or File for Divorce

 © Basicdog / Shutterstock.com

 A 37-year-old caller on The Ramsey Show described her financial situation plainly: “I feel like I either was or am being financially abused, and I can’t really tell.
 I’m very confused.”
 She and her husband have been married seven years.
-She estimated household assets at $4.3 million with $2.9 million in debt across multiple businesses, yet “I’m just living on one credit card that is constantly maxed out, and I never have access to cash.”
-Her name was on none of the bank accounts or properties.
+She estimated household assets at $4.3 million with $2.9 million in debt spread across multiple businesses, yet “I’m just living on one credit card that is constantly maxed out, and I never have access to cash.”
+Her name appeared on none of the bank accounts or properties.

 Dave Ramsey did not hedge his response.